darkhz/prlmk/README.md

 - Under severe memory pressure, the device will freeze.When this happens, look at the `Active(file)` field at the exact time of the freeze.
 This will be your free_file_limit value.
 Increase the value a little bit just to be on the safe side.

 This process, I will acknowledge, is indeed tedious, and I plan to improve debugging it in the future.
 If this is too difficult for you to debug, you can stick to the defaults, or switch to another low-memory-killer, like slmk for example.

+# todo

+- Cleanup the code.
+It is messy as of now.
+A rewrite may be required.
+- Simplify the tunables and tunable names.
+- Make it easier to debug.

 # credits